Endernah/Endernah/README.md

-- 🌱 I’m currently learning: C, Game Hacking and Reverse Engineering.
+- 🌱 I’m currently learning: Django
-- ⚒️ I’m currently working on: Ender CS2, Ender Rust (To be renamed) and private projects.
+- ⚒️ I’m currently working on: MindVault and private projects.
-- 📖 I have knowledge in: C++, Python, Nodejs, Javascript, Html, Aws
+- 📖 I have knowledge in: C++, C, Python
 - 📫 How to reach me: Endernah (Discord)